helskog/PrisonerExchange/README.md

 ## Early 1.1 Release
 This is an early release for the Oakveil 1.1 update.
 You need to use the published test version of both BepInEx and VCF to use this at the moment.
+Read more information about the update here: https://wiki.vrisingmods.com/user/game_update.html

+Direct links for dependencies needed:
 [BepInEx 1.733.2 (RC2)](https://github.com/decaprime/VRising-Modding/releases/tag/1.733.2)

 [VampireCommandFramework](https://github.com/Odjit/VampireCommandFramework/releases/tag/1.1)